zach-is-my-name/GoalZappEthereum/README.md

 <!-- ABOUT THE PROJECT -->
 <a href="https://ibb.co/G37mzGc"><img src="https://i.ibb.co/sJj78cy/Goal-Zapp-Screen-Shot.png" alt="Goal-Zapp-Screen-Shot" border="0"></a>

-***GoalZapp*** was designed with the intent to help people.
+​	***GoalZapp*** was designed with the intent to help people.
 Unlike other places on the internet where people turn to for advice (ie. Reddit, Quora, StackExchange), ***GoalZapp*** features a crypto-financial mechanism to simultaneously incentivize *quality contributions*, and to disinsentivize both low-quality advice and financial speculators who errode the utility of utility tokens.

 ### Key Features

-##### 	Automated Market Maker with Bonding Curve
+##### 	**Automated Market Maker with Bonding Curve**

 * The buy / sell price is a function of the amount of tokens in circulation (a.k.a. total tokens owned)